OkuM1/42CoreCurriculum/README.md

 ## Projects Overview

-This repository contains various projects completed as part of the curriculum at [42](https://www.42.fr/), a coding university.
+This repository contains projects completed and built by myself at [42](https://www.42.fr/), a coding university.
 Each project demonstrates different skills and knowledge in various programming languages and technologies.

 ### Project List
 0. [**C-Piscine/Reloaded**]